 In the fourth quarter of fiscal year 2016, the Company realigned its segments and goodwill was re-allocated to the Medical and Industrial reporting units based on their relative fair values.
-There were no impairment charges recognized as a result of the change in reporting units and no additional activity in the goodwill balance between March 31, 2017 and September 30, 2016.
+There were no impairment charges recognized as a result of the change in reporting units between September 30, 2016 and June 30, 2017.